• Skip to primary navigation

 Princess Wand Directions:

-Take a craft stick and use hot glue to attach flowers, stars or butterflies to the top.
+Take a wooden dowel and use hot glue to attach flowers, stars or butterflies to the top.

 For the star wand, use two felt stars so it is double-sided.
 Add ribbon embellished with rhinestones and stars at the ends for a shooting star effect.